 Flags reports non-identifying information about your server to MCStats.org.
 For more information on what is reported and how to disabled it if you would like to, please see the Questions page.
 To view the full set of data, click the graph below.

-Looking for the comments?
 In order to provide more centralized and effective means of feedback and support for my growing list of plugins, a Discussion Forum has been provided.
 You don't even need a new account to use it!
+Please understand that I may not directly respond to comments on this page and I will not respond to plugin questions in the form of PM's.
+By posting on the forums you help others find answers to the same questions, and I don't have time to continually repeat the same answers if you want new features added!
 This forum is exclusively for plugins by Alshain01 and discussion of their use and development.
 For other concerns, please consult the Bukkit Forums.

 - Date created

 - Last update

 - Development stage